jsk-herman/paper-jsk/content/pages/about.md

   might want to know about him.
 ---

-Hi there! :wave: I'm Je Sian Keith Herman (_you can call me Jesh_).
+Hi there! :wave: I'm Je Sian Keith Herman (*you can call me Jesh*).

 I am currently a 3rd year student at Bicol University studying Chemical Engineering.
-I know a bit in Python.

-Besides programming, I'm also an amateur writer.
-My [blog](../blog/) is one source where you can find most of my up-to-date written content.
+I am also living a double life as an impostor thanks to the syndrome of the same name.
+I like coding and writing on the side[^1] when I have free time.
+My ~~brain vomit~~ [blog](/blog) is one source where you can find most of my up-to-date written content.

+On an unrelated note, I like iced tea 🍹, iced coffee ☕, and ice cream 🍨 in no particular order.
+I also like RPGs, especially Pokémon, as well as visual novels[^2].

+> If you're looking for what I am up to these days, check out my **[Now page](/now)**.

 ## FAQ

 <details>
 <summary>Fancy some background music while you're here?</summary>

-> Ok, here is Restaurant to Another World's[^1] Main OST:
+> Ok, here is Restaurant to Another World'sMain OST:
 > {{<audio src="https://res.cloudinary.com/jskherman/video/upload/v1641875513/Paper/isekai_shokudou-main_ost.mp3" caption="" >}}

-[^1]: By the way, you can also fold this and the music won't stop.
 </details>
 <details>
 <summary>How do you pronounce your first name?</summary>